Greece › Travel Agents for UK/US/Canada/Australia

 We’re travelling with a big group next summer – mostly couples but there are 2 families – One with 2 kids (7 & 9), one with 3 kids (ages 4,6,8).
 Any recommendations of a Santorini hotels that can accomodate 2 family rooms with caldera views?

-The villas at Aria Suites are absolutely wonderful and can accommodate a range of different-sized groups.
+The villas at Aria Suites are one of my favorite places to stay in Fira.
+They’re wonderful and can accommodate a range of different-sized groups.
 (The suites are also great but don’t have the same caldera views.)

 Can you recommend a Cave house for 4 in Santorini?

-The villas at Aria Suites in Fira are wonderful.
+The villas at Aria Suites in Fira are a personal favorite of mine.
 Cave houses with private jacuzzi.
 Great location steps from restaurants, shopping, and nightlife.
+I love staying here.

 Hi,